blindnet-io/product-management/refs/schemas/priv/examples.md

 ## Motivation

-Elaborating the examples in detail should allow us to test the Privacy Request Interoperability Format for exhaustivity.
+Elaborating the examples in detail should allow us to test the Privacy Request Interchange Vocabulary for exhaustivity.

 ## Terminology